St Pancras Church is pleased to support the work of the Euston Foodbank which is based in St Pancras Church House, Lancing Street, NW1 1NA.

 - Biscuits or Snack Bars

 Thank you for your support.
-More detailed information can be found below.
+More detailed information can be found here.
 If just 10 people passing by each day brought in one item each, we’d have enough food to feed five more families until the end of the month.
 Please give more food as autumn draws in and the cold and hunger start to bite.

 Foodbanks nationally – organised by the Trussell Trust